nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `schedule m/VIEW_MODE d/DATE_TO_VIEW`

-*  Displays a timetable view of your classes.
+*  Displays a timetable view of your classes with the corresponding student's name tagged to it.
 * `DATE_TO_VIEW` refers to the date you wish to view the lesson schedule of.
 * `VIEW_MODE` refers to the mode where you would like the schedule to be rendered on screen.
 It could either be weekly or daily.